cs210/.github/profile/README.md

-## Welcome to CS 210 — Software Project Experience
+## Welcome to the CS 210 — Software Project Experience GitHub!

 This page is an **index of the CS 210 GitHub organization**.
 For official course information, schedules, policies, and logistics, visit the **Home repository** below.